 Two new trends came along around the middle of the 19th century that essentially saved Opera and set the tone for the entire future of the form.
 The first, more down-to-earth of these developments was a style generally called Verismo, an Italian word that roughly translates as ‘realism’, but is perhaps better rendered in practice as “naturalism”.
 It had its roots in the mature works of our old friend Giuseppe Verdi, a man whose career straddles almost every Operatic format extant in his lifetime, as well as a few that he invented himself.
 Verdi started out writing in a fairly conventional Bel Canto vein, but soon started fiddling with the format.
 He took the more dramatic style of Bel Canto associated with Bellini and Donizetti a few steps further in works like Macbeth, where the music for Lady Macbeth was meant to be as ugly and visceral as possible, the opposite of traditional Bel Canto.

-The down-to-earth tragedy about fairly ordinary people Luisa Miller was definitely a step in the right direction, wasn’t until the middle of his career, with Rigoletto, that Verdi truly blossomed into a Classical Music genius, refining his earlier innovations into a form that gave opera true dramatic naturalism for the first time.
+While the down-to-earth tragedy about fairly ordinary people Luisa Miller was definitely a step in the right direction, it wasn’t until the middle of his career, with Rigoletto, that Verdi truly blossomed into a Classical Music genius, refining his earlier innovations into a form that gave opera true dramatic naturalism for the first time.
 The word ‘Verismo’ hadn’t been coined yet, but Verdi was already pioneering the style.
 His previous show, the obscure Stiffelio (which was believed lost until the 1970s), had broken unsung but crucially important ground in naturalistic character dialogues, and Rigoletto took these ideas and ran with them.

-Rigoletto had a rawness to its dramatic content unprecedented even in Operatic tragedy at the time, and put far more emphasis on complex multi-part musical monologues and dialogues than on conventional set arias (though it did manage to produce three massive ‘hits’ nonetheless: the ecstatic love song “Caro Nome”, the gorgeous quartet in the last act, and above all the villain’s “La Donne Mobile”, the melody of which I guarantee everyone reading this would recognize).
+Rigoletto had a rawness to its dramatic content unprecedented even in Operatic tragedy at the time, and put far more emphasis on complex multi-part musical monologues and dialogues than on conventional set arias (though it did manage to produce three massive ‘hits’ nonetheless: the ecstatic love song “Caro Nome”, the gorgeous quartet in the last act, and above all the villain’s callously callow “La Donne Mobile”, the melody of which I guarantee everyone reading this would recognize).

 Rigoletto also turned Operatic convention on its head in a way that was unheard-of at the time by making its extremely sympathetic protagonist an old, hunchbacked baritone and its utterly loathsome villain a handsome young tenor.
 This, combined with the fact that the play’s source material involved the attempted assassination of a king, got Verdi into a brutal feud with the Austrian authorities in Italy at the time, who frankly seemed as bothered by his flipping of conventional hero-villain archetypes as by the main character’s attempted regicide.
 Thankfully, Verdi came out on top in that battle: while the setting and all the characters’ names were changed and the villainous King of France became the Duke of Mantua, the entire dramatic structure was otherwise preserved.

 Even more visionary and generally ahead of its time was La Traviata, Verdi’s operatic adaptation of Alexander Dumas’ novel The Lady With the Camelias.
-It tells an archetypical story of a high-class prostitute who is redeemed by love (the title literally means “The Fallen Woman”), but tells in it what was then an ultra-modern fashion, so modern that even Twentieth Century Musical Theater would not really catch up to it until at least the Sixties.
-The story is at least theoretically set in then-current times, which was unheard-of in previous Operas, the treatment of the story details is surprisingly down-to-earth (to the point of the central couple having to worry about who’s going to pay their bills), and the lovers are ultimately torn apart by social and family pressures rather the usual artificial melodrama of the Operatic tradition.
+It tells an archetypical story of a high-class prostitute who is redeemed by love (the title literally means “The Fallen Woman”), but tells in it what was then an ultra-modern fashion, so modern that even Twentieth Century Musical Theatre would not really catch up to it until at least the Sixties.
+The story is at least theoretically set in then-current times, which was unheard-of in previous Operas, the treatment of the story details is surprisingly down-to-earth (to the point of the central couple having to worry about how they’re going to pay their bills), and the lovers are ultimately torn apart by social and family pressures rather the usual artificial melodrama of the Operatic tradition.
 Granted, the leading lady is clearly already terminally ill with tuberculosis when the Opera starts, but the tragic cost of a few happy months with the man she loves due to his father’s selfishness is powerfully emphasized.

 The score is also full of complex and unconventional musical sequences, including a multi-part aria for the heroine about determining the direction of her life that still seems strikingly modern in sentiment; a long duet sequence where the leading man’s father gradually manipulates the heroine into giving him up “for his own good”; her declaration of love just before she leaves, which condenses an entire love aria into a single outburst of passion less than a minute long; and what might be the single most vivid and truthful of all of Opera’s many extended death scenes.

 Verdi did have one frustrating quality even in his mature career, however…he would, on occasion, deliberately select poor librettos in order to prove he was God by turning them into great Operas.
 Il Trovatore and La Forza del Destino both feature some of Verdi’s most thrilling music…the former an insanely tuneful collection of hit arias written in a kind of Operatic proto-Rock-n-Roll and the latter an ecstatic string of faux-liturgical music to compete with the greatest Classical masses…but their plots are so patently absurd that even Verdi’s genius can’t make them entirely convincing.
-These works are certainly still enjoyable and even thrilling, but they somewhat undercut the principles of naturalism and realism Verdi was trying to bring to Opera: you can’t really have Verismo (or even proto-Verismo) without a credible plot.
+These works are certainly still enjoyable and even thrilling in places, but they somewhat undercut the principles of naturalism and realism Verdi was trying to bring to Opera: you can’t really have Verismo (or even proto-Verismo) without a credible plot.

 The work that is generally considered to have solidified the Verismo revolution, however, is Carmen.
 The one real success by a composer who died shortly after its release, Carmen is one of the most popular Operas in existence, but it doesn’t really follow the standard Operatic format.
 It was an ‘Opera Comique’, one of the many Opera-lite subgenres that forsaged the existence of the Broadway musical, and it features relatively simple song structures and melodies for an ‘Opera’, as well as a fair amount of spoken dialogue (in the more authentic productions, anyway; many productions use recitative written by another composer after the actual composer’s death, but that practice has become increasingly frowned upon in recent years).
 This is a large part of why this piece would become a success on Broadway in the 1940s, albeit in an English translation and an updated setting, under the title Carmen Jones.